 More people skip breakfast than any other meal of the day.
 This is mostly due to convenience since it is too tempting to sleep in a little longer and run out of the house in the morning without eating.
 This is a huge mistake.
-After a whole night of not eating your body is starved for amino acids so protein is must upon waking.
+After a whole night of not eating your body is starved for amino acids so protein is a must upon waking.

 Although carbs are not 100% necessary at this meal, research has shown that people that eat a substantial breakfast are less hungry throughout the day.
-If you have a tendency to cheat on your diet I highly suggest putting a large amount of your daily carbs at breakfast.
+If you have a tendency to cheat on your diet I highly suggest putting a large number of your daily carbs at breakfast.
 Breakfast is also a good time to include some of your daily fats.

 Don’t let laziness hold you back from getting results.
 If you are serious about fat loss and muscle growth you will prioritize breakfast and set that alarm clock a little earlier.

 The pre-training meal may just be the most important meal of the day.
 This is the meal that will fuel your workout.
-For this meal it is important to get protein and carbs which will make their way into the blood stream around the time your training session is getting underway.
+For this meal, it is important to get protein and carbs which will make their way into the bloodstream around the time your training session is getting underway.
 The glucose in the bloodstream from the carbs will be used for energy, while the amino acids from the protein will spare stored amino acids from being catabolized during training.

 Many people fail to realize that the act of working out is very catabolic.
 In fact, this is the most catabolic time of the day.
 A proper pre-training meal will help minimize the spike of catabolic hormones that is typical during training.
-This meal shoud be consumed 1.5-3 hours before your workout.
+This meal should be consumed 1.5-3 hours before your workout.

 Even with a proper pre-training meal the flood of catabolic hormones during training is inevitable.
 Cortisol levels will remain elevated long after training has ceased if nothing is done to bring it down.
-The best way to stop this muscle wasting dead in it’s tracks is to consume protein with high glycemic carbohydrates.
+The best way to stop this muscle-wasting dead in its tracks is to consume protein with high glycemic carbohydrates.

-Protein is an absolute must have after training since it is the only thing that can immediately shift your body from a catabolic state to an anabolic state.
-The period right after training is commonly referred to as the anabolic window because the body is ultra sensitive to nutrients for 2 hours after training.
+Protein is an absolute must-have after training since it is the only thing that can immediately shift your body from a catabolic state to an anabolic state.
+The period right after training is commonly referred to as the anabolic window because the body is ultra-sensitive to nutrients for 2 hours after training.
 This is prime time for muscle growth.

-Some studies have shown that a protein shake consumed immediately after training can produce up to 25 times higher levels of protein synthesis when compared to a protein shake that is consumed 3 hours post workout.
+Some studies have shown that a protein shake consumed immediately after training can produce up to 25 times higher levels of protein synthesis when compared to a protein shake that is consumed 3 hours post-workout.
 This shows how important it is to get this shake in right away.
-Since timing is so important in the post workout state it is important to choose a protein that is quickly digested.
+Since timing is so important in the post-workout state it is important to choose a protein that is quickly digested.

-After training you need a rapidly digested protein shake to drive cortisol levels down and flip muscle growth into overdrive.
+After training, you need a rapidly digested protein shake to drive cortisol levels down and flip muscle growth into overdrive.
 Since this shake is so fast acting it will not keep protein synthesis sustained at a high level for long.
-To sustain protein synthesis you will need to consume a post training meal.
-1-2 hours after training.
+To sustain protein synthesis you will need to consume a post-training meal 1-2 hours after training.
 This should be a whole food meal with protein and carbs while minimizing fat intake.
 This will maximize muscle growth by keeping protein synthesis levels high and reducing catabolism.

 Another crucial time for protein is before bed.
 While sleeping the body releases a flood of anabolic hormones such as growth hormone and testosterone.
 This is yet another time when steps can be taken to preserve muscle while dieting.
 During the night we typically go several hours without eating.
-For this reason a slowly digesting protein would be best.
+For this reason, a slowly digesting protein would be best.
 This will allow a longer steady flow of amino acids that will continue to feed muscle tissue for hours.

 Two great options before bed are casein protein and cottage cheese.
 Beef would be a viable option as well.
 The most important thing is to ingest some sort of protein before bed.
 Fats are also a great way to slow the digestion of protein before bed.
 So adding some healthy fats to your bedtime meal is a good idea.

-One area of confusion of regarding nighttime eating involves the consumption of carbs.
+One area of confusion regarding nighttime eating involves the consumption of carbs.
 Many people are under the assumption that eating carbs at night will cause them to be stored as fat since they will not be used.
 This is simply not true.
 Carbohydrates are obviously not necessary before bed from a performance standpoint but their consumption late at night will not translate into fat gain.